tomkerkhove/promitor/docs/configuration/v1.x/metrics/key-vault.md

 The following fields need to be provided:

-- `keyVaultName` - The name of the Azure Key Vault
+- `vaultName` - The name of the Azure Key Vault

 All supported metrics are documented in the official [Azure Monitor documentation](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/metrics-supported#microsoftkeyvaultvaults).